catalicu/FunExp/README.md

 A central figure in this study depicts the relationship betwen ASV richness and Degradation, showing a negative relationship between diversity and in pitcher plant bacterial communities.
 Figure 1 in the manuscript includes the relationship between biodiversity and function (Fig1a) as well as the change in diversity (Fig1b) and function (Fig1c) over time, as the pitcher plant ages.
 Here are the scripts that were used to create these figures and the associated statistics to test for significance:

-* [Fig1_BEF_funexp_main_bDiv_cFun.R](https://github.com/catalicu/FunExp/blob/main/Fig1_BEF_funexp_main_bDiv_cFun.R) contains the figure and stats to represent this general diversity-funciton relationship.
+* [Fig1 script](https://github.com/catalicu/FunExp/blob/main/Fig1_BEF_funexp_main_bDiv_cFun.R) contains the figure and stats to represent this general diversity-funciton relationship.
-* The stats include model selection as conducted in [Fig1_BEF_funexp_main_bDiv_cFun Stats.R](https://github.com/catalicu/FunExp/blob/main/Fig1_BEF_funexp_main_bDiv_cFun Stats.R).
+* The stats include model selection as conducted in [Fig1 stats script](https://github.com/catalicu/FunExp/blob/main/Fig1_BEF_funexp_main_bDiv_cFun_Stats.R).
-The final figure was edited in power point for the position of the panels [Figure 1](https://github.com/catalicu/FunExp/blob/main/Figures/Fig1_wlegend.png)
+The final figure was edited in power point for the position of the panels [Figure 1](https://github.com/catalicu/FunExp/blob/main/Figures/Fig1_wlegend.png).

-Other files and figures reflect the remaining figures and statistics included in the manuscript.
+Other files and figures reflect the remaining figures and statistics included in the manuscript:

+* We complemented the analysis using a Structural Equation Modeling (SEM) approach.
+The script includes the modeling and plotting steps: [SEM script](https://github.com/catalicu/FunExp/blob/main/FunExp_SEM2025.R).
+* We estimated bacterial abundance using 16S rRNA gene copy numbers.
+Abundance relationships with leaf age (Fig3a), ASV richness (Fig3b) and weight change (Fig3c) are assessed in script for [Fig3](https://github.com/catalicu/FunExp/blob/main/Fig4_qPCR_FunExp.R).
+The script includes steps to create the plot and calculate statistics.
+Figure 3 can be seen [HERE](https://github.com/catalicu/FunExp/blob/main/Figures/Fig3_qPCR.tiff.png)

 **Controls**
 To establish the diversity and function baselines before running the degradation experiment, we built a [Fig_DivBaseline.R](https://github.com/catalicu/FunExp/blob/main/Fig_DivBaseline.R).